dm-zharov/swift-security/README.md

 - If [Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing) capability enabled, then by the first entry in the app’s [Keychain Access Groups Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/keychain-access-groups).
 - Otherwise, by the application bundle identifier.

+> 💡 If you are supporting `macOS` as a target, ensure the `Keychain Sharing` capability is added, and create at least one sharing group.
+Otherwise, you will encounter `A required entitlement isn't present` error for all operations.
+I suggest using `${TeamIdentifierPrefix}your.bundle.identifier`, as this sharing group is [automatically generated](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps/#2974917) for other platforms.

 ### Sharing within Keychain Group

 ```swift